 Even with renovations ongoing, there's lots to see here.
 The Spirit of St. Louis, the 1903 Wright Flyer, Bell X-1, the Apollo Lunar Module, and Skylab are all housed here, currently in a massive ground floor hall that traces the history of air transportation and explores how technology revolutionized air travel.

-It’s not hard to understand why.
+Based on visitation numbers (7 million annually, prior to the renovation), this is among America’s favorite museums.
+And even in its current state, it’s not hard to understand why.
 The National Air and Space Museum manages to tap into that most primordial of human impulses: the urge to fly.
-And it does so in a multi-layered fashion, mixing extraordinary artifacts with IMAX movies, videos, computer terminals with quizzes, even flight simulators.
+And it does so in a multi-layered fashion, mixing extraordinary artifacts with IMAX movies, videos, and hands-on exploration of displayed equipment.

 The place is huge, as is much of its collection.
 Enormous aircraft and spacecraft dangle from the ceiling or are placed in floor exhibits throughout both levels.
-Visitors of all ages, but mostly families, take pictures of each other against the backdrops of the towering Pershing II (34.8') and SS20 Pioneer (54.10') missiles, or the Hubble Space Telescope (42’), or just about anything in the museum, as most of the artifacts dwarf humans.
-Tours and demonstrations are in constant rotation.
+Visitors of all ages, but mostly families, take pictures of each other against the backdrops of the towering Pershing II (34.8 ft.) and SS20 Pioneer (54.1 ft.) missiles, or the Hubble Space Telescope (42 ft.), or just about anything in the museum, as most of the artifacts dwarf humans.